fortes/enfield/README.md

 - Add support for `post_url` included in Jekyll
 - Textile support via bundled plugin
 - Make nested includes actually work
+- Use pygments for code highlighting
-- Includes can be markdown, textile, etc
+- Includes can use markdown
+- Removed Textile support (need to find a better library)

 ### Version 0.2.1